girl-code-tech/face-detection/README.md

 **Some Keywords to think like a data science student:**

 _harcascade_: Cascade means here it goes down cascading over and over again.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 It is then used to detect objects in other images.
 Initially, the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
 Then we need to extract features from it.
 For this, Haar features shown in the below image are used.
 They are just like our convolutional kernel.
 Each feature is a single value obtained by subtracting sum of pixels under the white rectangle from sum of pixels under the black rectangle.
+We set up a cascaded system in which we divide the process of identifying a face into multiple stages.
+In the first stage, we have a classifier which is made up of our best features, in other words, in the first stage, the subregion passes through the best features such as the feature which identifies the nose bridge or the one that identifies the eyes.
+In the next stages, we have all the remaining features.

+Now how does it help us to increase our speed?
+Basically, If the first stage gives a negative evaluation, then the image is immediately discarded as not containing a human face.
+If it passes the first stage but fails the second stage, it is discarded as well.
+Basically, the image can get discarded at any stage of the classifier

 _Haar Features aka Rudimentary blocks: approximates the relationship between the pixels within the box.
 Haar-like features are digital image features used in object recognition.
 All human faces share some universal properties of the human face like the eyes region is darker than its neighbour pixels, and the nose region is brighter than the eye region.A simple way to find out which region is lighter or darker is to sum up the pixel values of both regions and compare them.
 The sum of pixel values in the darker region will be smaller than the sum of pixels in the lighter region.
 If one side is lighter than the other, it may be an edge of an eyebrow or sometimes the middle portion may be shinier than the surrounding boxes, which can be interpreted as a nose This can be accomplished using Haar-like features and with the help of them, we can interpret the different parts of a face.